 Set forth below, is the name, municipality of residence, office, period of service and principal occupation during the immediately preceding five years for each current director of the Company.
-Each director of the Company holds office until the next Annual General Meeting of the shareholders of the Company (which has been called for August 9, 2024) or until his or her successor is duly elected or appointed, unless his or her office is vacated earlier in accordance with the articles of the Company or he or she becomes disqualified to act as a director.
+Each director of the Company holds office until the next Annual General Meeting of the shareholders of the Company (which has been called for August 8, 2025) or until his or her successor is duly elected or appointed, unless his or her office is vacated earlier in accordance with the articles of the Company or he or she becomes disqualified to act as a director.

-Name, municipality of residence and position held Principal occupation for the past five years Director since MICHAEL AUERBACH (1)(2)(3) New York, New York United States Director Founder and Managing Member, Subversive Capital LLC 2022 Daniel J. Daviau Toronto, Ontario President, Chief Executive Officer and Director Chief Executive Officer of the Company and Executive Chairman Canaccord Genuity Corp.
-2015 Amy Freedman (1)(2)(6) Toronto, Ontario Canada Director Partner and Head of Engagement Fund Investment at Ewing Morris & Co.
-Investment Partners Ltd. 2023 David J. Kassie (4)(6) Toronto, Ontario Chairman and Director Chairman of the Company 2010 Terrence A. Lyons (1)(2)(5) Vancouver, British Columbia Director Corporate director and advisor 2023 Jo-Anne O'Connor (1)(2)(6) Toronto, Ontario Director President and Chief Executive Officer of Strategem Capital Corporation 2021 Rod Phillips (6) Toronto, Ontario Canada Director Corporate director and advisor and Vice-Chairman, Canaccord Genuity Corp.
-2023
+Name, municipality of residence and position held Principal occupation for the past five years Director since Michael Auerbach (1)(2) New York, New York United States Director Founder and Managing Member, Subversive Capital LLC; Partner and Head of Intelligence DGA Group 2022 Daniel J. Daviau Toronto, Ontario Chairman and Chief Executive Officer Chairman and Chief Executive Officer of the Company 2015 Shannon Eusey (1) Newport Beach, California, USA CEO, Beacon Pointe Advisors, LLC 2024 Terrence A. Lyons (1) Vancouver, British Columbia Director Corporate director and advisor 2023 Elizabeth Cynthia (Cindy) Tripp (1) Toronto, Ontario, Canada Corporate director, former member of Board of Directors of Ontario Securities Commission 2024